ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.it-it.md

 #### Logs and metrics

-Logs and metrics are available via the OVHcloud Public Cloud Control Panel.
+Logs and metrics are available through the Control Panel and the API.
 As of today, you can't export logs and metrics, nor plug them into a remote tool.

 - **Logs retention**: 1000 lines of logs